cesanta/mongoose-os-docs/quickstart/cloud/aws.md

     <source src="images/aws2.mp4" type="video/mp4">
 </video>

-In the command prompt (or terminal on Linux/Mac), enter the following commands to copy `init.js` to the device, reboot the device, and start monitoring serial output:
+Copy `fs/init.js` to the device and reboot the device:

 ```
-mos put init.js
+mos put fs/init.js
 mos call Sys.Reboot
-mos console
 ```

 In the AWS IoT console, click on "Test".
 Into the "Subscription topic" field,